-On May 5, 2020, House Majority Leader Ryan Winkler (D) introduced his long-awaited legislation to legalize and regulate cannabis in the Land of 10,000 Lakes.
-The comprehensive bill — which Winkler deemed “the best legalization bill in the country” — reflects stakeholder input, including from his "Be Heard on Cannabis" tour over the fall and winter, and from organizations including MPP.
+On May 5, 2020, House Majority Leader Ryan Winkler (D) introduced his long-awaited legislation to legalize and regulate cannabis with a focus on equity.
+The comprehensive bill — which Winkler deemed “the best legalization bill in the country” — reflects stakeholder input, including from his "Be Heard on Cannabis" tour over the fall and winter of 2019, and from organizations including MPP.
 Check out our summary here.

 Minnesota’s medical cannabis program makes adjustments to improve safe access in light of the coronavirus

-As Minnesota residents are encouraged to stay home to slow the transmission of the novel coronavirus, medical cannabis businesses have been allowed to remain open during Minnesota’s Safer At Home order — along with other health and medical businesses.
+As was the case in every other medical cannabis state, medical cannabis businesses were allowed to remain open during Minnesota’s Safer At Home order — along with other health and medical businesses.
 In addition, Gov. Tim Walz (D) issued an executive order to improve patient access to medical cannabis in these extraordinary times.
-This includes allowing certifications by telemedicine, allowing curbside pickup, extending renewal deadlines, and allowing temporary caregivers.
+This included allowing certifications by telemedicine, allowing curbside pickup, extending renewal deadlines, and allowing temporary caregivers.

 While all of those are important improvements, the governor should also allow home delivery during the pandemic.
 Delivery allows for more social distancing and would reduce the burden on the seriously ill and their caregivers.
 You can call Gov. Walz at 651-201-3400, send him a note here, or contact him on Twitter.

 Minnesota’s medical cannabis program expands, but remains flawed